sysang/rake_demo/keywords_extraction/templates/text1.md

 Een dak gaat lang mee, maar afhankelijk van het type dak, de omstandigheden,
 `A roof go long with, but depending of the type roof, the circumstance`
 het onderhoud en de soort dakbedekking kan het soms nodig zijn om het dak te renoveren.
-`the maintenace and the kind covering can the sometimes necessary be for the roof to renovate.`
+`the maintenace and the kind covering can it sometimes necessary be for the roof to renovate.`
 Daarnaast kan een renovatie gunstig zijn voor de WOZ-waarde, wanneer you bijvoorbeeld plannen heeft om uw huis te verkopen.
-`Furthermore can a renovation beneficial be for the WOZ-value, when u for.instance plan have about your house to sell.`
+`Furthermore can a renovation beneficial be for the WOZ-value, when u for.instance plans have about your house to sell.`
 > *A roof lasts a long time, but depending on the type of roof, the conditions,
 > the maintenance and the type of roof covering, it can sometimes be necessary to renovate the roof.
 > Furthermore, a renovation can be beneficial for the WOZ value when you, for instance, have plans to sell your house.*